ksercan5/DRAM_Tester_Arduino/README.md

 Currently works for 4164 and 41256 DRAM Modules

-This PCB is not tested yet.
+This PCB is tested and works okay!